nikhilaryan92/BreastCancer/README.md

 =>  After successfull run you will get the stacked features saved in the file stacked_metadata.csv.

-=>  Convert the stacked_metadata.csv file to stacked_metadata.arrf file.
+=>  Convert the stacked_metadata.csv file to stacked_metadata.arff file.
+(The stacked_metadata.arff file is given in Data folder)

-=>  Load the STACKED_RF_HIDDEN.model in weka 3.8.3 and pass the stacked feature to get the final prediction output.
+=>  Load the STACKED_RF_HIDDEN.model in weka 3.8.3 and pass the stacked feature(stacked_metadata.arff) to get the final prediction output.

 =>  Once final prediction has been made use ttest.py to perform statistical significance test.